 Vitamin D and breast milk

 If a woman has sufficient vitamin D levels before and during pregnancy, her baby will be born with good vitamin D stores.
 After birth, these stores, combined with regular sunlight on the baby’s skin and the small amount of vitamin D in breast milk would historically provide enough vitamin D for the breastfed baby.
 In recent years however, there has been a growing realisation that many women (and men) are deficient in vitamin D which can reduce both the baby’s body stores (via pregnancy) and the levels available in breast milk.
 This article looks at why many people are deficient in vitamin D, what this means for breast milk and the breastfed baby and discusses the recommendations for supplements for mother and baby.

 Why are people deficient in vitamin D?

-Our bodies make vitamin D when the skin is exposed to sunlight.
-And because of changes in lifestyle in some countries—such as limiting our time outdoors in the sun, or using a lot of sun protection—many of us are at risk of vitamin D deficiency.
+Our bodies make vitamin D when the skin is exposed to sunlight but because of changing lifestyles in some countries—such as limiting our time outdoors in the sun, or using a lot of sun protection—many of us are at risk of vitamin D deficiency.
 In the absence of enough sunlight, it’s difficult to get enough vitamin D from diet alone because not many foods contain it.
 Those of us who are particularly at risk of low vitamin D stores include those who:

 - Have little exposure to the sun or who cover their skin all the time with clothing or sun screen (babies often fall into this category)

-- Live further north from the equator where day light hours are reduced for example in the UK between October and April most people are deficient in vitamin D 1
+- Live further north from the equator where day light hours are reduced for example in the UK between October and March2

 - Have dark skin—more sun is needed to make the same vitamin D compared with that of a fair skinned person.

 Raising vitamin D levels in breast milk

-What sort of doses in the mother will raise vitamin D in breast milk?
+What dose of vitamin D can raise levels in breast milk?